 - The owners' presence is felt everywhere: in the antiques, the artworks, the collection of books to borrow, Gary's botanical tours, Meryanne's dinner recommendations...

-- The flip side of the peaceful Palmeraie is that taxis are a must, since you’re a 15-minute drive from the centre of town, and getting a taxi to and from the medina can be a bit of a hassle - best to book if you can
+- The flip side of the peaceful Palmeraie is that taxis are a must since you’re a 15-minute drive from the centre of town, but these are easily arranged

 - The effects of an unforgiving climate are noticeable on paintwork and furnishings - this isn't an uber-smart and perfectly polished place - which adds to the relaxed air

-- The rooms don't have TV/DVDs or minibars; but that's not their style - and staff will serve you drinks at any time, lend you a local cellphone or even bring a TV & DVD player to your room if you ask
+- The rooms don't have TVs or minibars; but that's not their style - and staff will serve you drinks at any time, or even bring a TV to your room if you ask

 - Unfortunately, the best doesn't come cheap